 Located just 3 miles south of Carmel on Highway 1, this national reserve is the perfect location to take in everything the wonderful Pacific coastline has to offer.

-You'll love the incredible views of the ocean and its wildlife including otters, seals, and birds.
+You'll love the incredible views of the ocean and its wildlife, including otters, seals, and birds.
 You might even see a Grey whale if you visit between December and May.

-For those that love to hike and enjoy just being in nature, this reserve has many trails that allow you to just walk along the shoreline and explore to your heart's content.
+For those who love to hike and enjoy being in nature, this reserve has many trails that allow you to walk along the shoreline and explore to your heart's content.

 This 34-acre park is unlike any other in the world.
 This is the perfect place to get outside, enjoy the quiet, and just be in nature with peace and quiet.
-This preserve has over 5-acres of trails that are easy to walk and hike on.
+This preserve has over 5 acres of trails that are easy to walk and hike on.

-Its 5 trails include the Flanders, Willow, Mesa, Serra, and Doolittle and each follows a different path.
-There are two distinct areas in the preserve, and you'll want to figure out which is best for you.
+Its 5 trails include the Flanders, Willow, Mesa, Serra, and Doolittle, each following a different path.
+The preserve has two distinct areas, and you'll want to determine which is best for you.